-The answer lies in China's long-term diplomatic strategy with the CPLP (Community of Portuguese Language Nations) - the Lusophone equivalent of the British Commonwealth, established in 1996.
+The answer lies in China's longterm diplomatic strategy with the CPLP (Community of Portuguese Language Nations), the Lusophone equivalent of the British Commonwealth, established in 1996.
 In 2003, Beijing signed an agreement directly with the CPLP to increase trade, investment and economic cooperation with Portugal and six of its underdeveloped but resource-rich former colonies: Brazil, Angola, Mozambique, Cape Verde, Guinea Bissau and East Timor.
-With the exception of Sao Tome and Principe (which has diplomatic relations with Taiwan), CPLP member countries are now considered central to China's long term resource security strategy.
-For example, China is now the largest recipient of Angolan oil, and Brzail's second largest trading partner.
+With the exception of Sao Tome and Principe (which has diplomatic relations with Taiwan), CPLP member countries are China to develop its influence in several key regions at once: South America, Africa and Asia.
+Chinese cooperation also comes with fewer conditions than IMF assistance, most notably a policy of non-interference with the regimes in question.
+There is big money at stake, and a long-term strategy.